 Finally, remember that no one is perfect, and everyone sometimes feels nervous in social situations.
 Don’t be too hard on yourself if things don’t go perfectly; chances are, nobody else will notice.

-Social anxiety: It can be overwhelming to feel so self-conscious in social situations if you struggle with social anxiety.
+Social anxiety: It can be overwhelming to feel self-conscious in social situations if you struggle with social anxiety.
 You might fear being judged or rejected by others, and this can cause you to become even more anxious.
-But it is possible to learn how to be less self-conscious and overcome the feelings of anxiety that come with it.
+However, it is possible to learn how to be less self-conscious and overcome the feelings of anxiety that come with it.

 To start, it’s important to ask yourself why you feel so self-conscious in the first place.
 Is there something specific that triggers your feelings of anxiety or insecurity?
 Once you identify the source of your anxiety, you can begin to address it directly and work on ways to cope with those feelings.